dcastro/sqlite-simple-effectful/README.md

 ## Getting started

-This package provided a dynamic `SQLite` effect that can be used to run SQLite queries in an effectful context.
+This package provides a dynamic `SQLite` effect that can be used to run SQLite queries in an effectful context.

 Use `useConnection` to obtain a connection to the database and run